Aamaka/libraryManagementSystem/README.md

 - **Borrowing Endpoints:**
     - `POST /api/borrow/{bookId}/patron/{patronId}`: Allow a patron to borrow a book
     - `PUT /api/return/{bookId}/patron/{patronId}`: Record the return of a borrowed book by a patron

-To interact with these endpoints, you can use tools like cURL, Postman, or any REST client.
-Ensure that you have the appropriate permissions and provide valid request payloads when necessary.